 Sensation and intuition are Irrational or Perceiving functions.

 When either thinking or feeling is the superior function, it is the “Judging type.”

 And if either sensation or intuition is the superior function, it is the “Perceiving type.”

 Thus, I used the MRTI’s “Judging” and “Perceiving” indicators to distinguish between the superior and auxiliary functions in the Jungian Typology.

-Now, let’s look again at the previous diagram.
+Now, let’s look again at the previous figure.

-You probably already know this, but let me explain the above diagram.
+You probably already know this, but let me explain the above figure.

 In ①, “thinking” is the superior function, so a person with this kind of personality is “Judging (J).”

 In ②, “sensation” is the superior function, so a person with this kind of personality is “Perceiving (P).”

 With the above method, I realized my idea of using the MBTI form to express the original Jungian Typology.